ExpediaDotCom/haystack-agent/README.md

 The dispatcher  expects a partition key and the span-agent uses the [TraceId](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/span.proto) in span proto object for the same.

 ```
-a. producer.topic - kafka topic
+a. producerTopic - kafka topic
 b. bootstrap.servers - set of bootstrap servers

 ```